jaredly/jerd/docs/Roadmap.md

 like, what would that change?
 Blocks ... idk

+AST CHANGES:
-- [ ] idLocation change!! yeah let's do that.
+- [x] idLocation change!! yeah let's do that.
+- [ ] Lambdas shouldn't have a separate `.is`, the dupication between args and is.args is bad news. change all expr.is to a function to get the type of an expr.
+- [ ] effectVbls shouldn't be numbers, lets get ids in there
+- [ ] TypeVblDecl should have better attributes

 OK so this is all well and fun,